Vector35/deprecated_python_debugger/documentation/Manual.md

 ## Subclassing DebugAdapter

-The DebugAdapter wants to present a general debug interface, hiding the ideosyncracies of whatever **backend** it is connected to.
+The DebugAdapter wants to present a general debug interface, hiding the idiosyncrasies of whatever **backend** it is connected to.
 Often you will have to "shape" the behavior of the backend to aim for this ideal.

 For example, in Windows, setting a breakpoint always succeeds, no matter the address.
 It's only at the next go/step/step that bad addresses will raise a write exception because that's when the engine actually writes the 0xCC byte.
 But the designed behavior of `breakpoint_set()` in DebugAdapter is to write immediately, and provide instant response to the caller if the breakpoint wasn't set correctly.
 So a `WriteProcessMemory()` is used as a probe, and if it succeeds, the adapter pretends the breakpoint is as good as set.